When Women Stop Holding Everything Together

 Imbalances become harder to ignore.

-For many women, this is not simply behavioral change.
+For many women, this isn't simply behavioral change.

-Which is why loosening these patterns can feel both liberating and deeply vulnerable at the same time.
+Which is why loosening these patterns can feel both liberating and deeply vulnerable.

 More honesty.